 |

-Excess contributions are the result of a calculation required by law to ensure that your vested pension is at least 50% financed by your employer’s contributions.
-This means that if your cumulative contributions with interest represent more than 50% of the value of your pension, the difference is added to your entitlements as excess contributions.
+This means that if, at the time of your termination, your accumulated contributions with interest represent more than 50% of the value of your vested pension, the excess is added to your entitlements as excess contributions.

-The Canada Revenue Agency (CRA) limits the amounts that can be transferred into a LIRA.
-If the value of your pension is higher than the limit set by the CRA, the amount that cannot be transferred to your LIRA will be paid back to you (income tax will be withheld).
-If you are 50 or less, the maximum pension value that can be transferred corresponds to your pension amount multiplied by 9.
-If you are between 50 and 55, this value increases gradually to reach 10.4 at age 55.
+The law sets limits on the amounts that can be transferred into a LIRA.
+If the value of your pension exceeds this limit, the excess will be paid directly to you, but it will be taxable.
+For example, if you are 50 years old or younger, the maximum transferable amount corresponds to your annual pension multiplied by 9.
+Between ages 50 and 55, this factor gradually increases, reaching approximately 10.4 at age 55.

 In 2025, the MPE is $71,300.